Does Whey Protein Lower Cholesterol? The Surprising Connection

 But its prowess doesn't end there.
 Research shows whey protein also aids in reducing blood pressure and arterial stiffness, two crucial indicators of a healthy cardiovascular system.
 (4)

-Its magic lies in improving lipid profiles, effectively lowering total cholesterol and triglyceride levels often linked with elevated heart attack or stroke risks.
+Its magic lies in improving lipid profiles, effectively lowering total cholesterol and triglyceride levels, which are often linked with elevated heart attack or stroke risks.

 Consuming whey protein undoubtedly fosters better heart health—an unexpected yet welcomed benefit alongside weight loss and muscle growth!